OpenDataServices/os4d/docs/privacy-notice.md

 You can opt out of this processing: If you have set your web browser to "I do not want to be tracked" (DoNotTrack is enabled) then Matomo will not track your visit.

-Matomo also it’s own opt out mechanism:
+Matomo also its own opt out mechanism:

 <!-- opt out iframe - clicking this will mean people can opt out of tracking -->